fleetdm/fleet/docs/Using-Fleet/Orbit.md

 ## Bugs

-To report a bug or request a feature, [click here](https://github.com/fleetdm/fleet/issues).
+[Create an issue](https://github.com/fleetdm/fleet/issues) to report a bug or request a feature.